DotMatrixLabs/dot-x-plugins/README.md

 ### Prerequisites

 1. Your plugin must be published as a GitHub Release
-2. The release must include:
+2. The latest release must include:
-   - `metadata.json` - Plugin metadata including permissions
+   - `manifest.json` - Plugin manifest including id, permissions, and dotxVersion
    - `index.js` - The plugin code
+3. The `id` field in your `manifest.json` must match the `id` you specify in `plugins-source.json`

 ### Submission Process